 * MBB wanted to go ahead with the second demonstrator, but the West German government had no interest in funding it.
 They didn't want to antagonize the French by throwing their lot in with the British and Italians; similarly did not want to antagonize the British and Italians by throwing in with the French; and accordingly decided that sitting on their hands the best option for the moment.
 That effectively killed the ACA program as such, but BAE resolutely went ahead with the construction of their EAP demonstrator.
 The demonstrator was built with help from Aeritalia and some low-key assistance from MBB, which was still interested in the project even if the West German government wasn't keen.

-As it emerged, the EAP demonstrator featured the cranked-delta / canard configuration of the various concepts that led up to it, but differed from them in having a single tailfin instead of twin tailfins.
-That was because MBB had been expected to provide the rear fuselage elements of the EAP, but when their funding was cut BAE simply used the rear section of a Tornado, including the tailfin.
+As it emerged, the EAP demonstrator featured the cranked-delta / canard-delta configuration of the various concepts that led up to it, but differed from them in having a single tailfin instead of twin tailfins.
+That was because MBB had been expected to provide the rear fuselage elements of the EAP, but when their funding was cut, BAE simply used the rear section of a Tornado, including the tailfin.
 The EAP also used the Tornado's twin TurboUnion RB.199 afterburning bypass turbojet engines.
 The intakes were placed under the belly, and had a hinged panel on the lower lip that could be dropped open to ensure airflow at high angles of attack.

 The EAP demonstrator featured a "glass cockpit", with three Smiths Industries "multifunction displays (MFDs)" using color picture tubes; a GEC-Marconi wide-angle "head-up display (HUD)"; and center-mounted "hands on throttle and stick (HOTAS)" controls.
 BAE also included a voice-warning system and the company also tinkered with a "direct voice input (DVI)" command system with the aircraft.
 Test pilots had been part of the design team for the cockpit layout, and the result was regarded as outstanding.

 The EAP demonstrator performed its first flight on 8 August 1986 and conducted 259 test flights up to its retirement on 1 May 1991.
 Pilots were wildly enthusiastic about the machine, one of them saying: "It goes like a ferret with a firework up its bum!"
-It was fast, it was agile, and it was easy to fly.
+It was fast, it was agile, and it was great fun to fly.

 There was comment at the time and afterward that Britain should have simply picked up the EAP demonstrator and run with it, and in fact BAE had been promoting an operational fighter that leveraged off the demonstrator to the British Royal Air Force (RAF).
 However, it simply wasn't going to happen.
 The British government made it perfectly clear they didn't want to pick up the entire tab for a new fighter, and so any such new aircraft would have to be produced by an international collaboration.
 In fact, such discussions had led to decisions on collaboration even before the first flight of the EAP demonstrator.
 In hindsight, it remains an open question, one very hard to answer, as to whether the UK would have been better off to go it alone.BACK_TO_TOP